rbawden/MVA_2024_SL/README.md

 _What happens if I get less than 10/20 on average?
 Can I take another exam?_

-TBD
+Any obtained grade is final, so there is no possibility of 'rattrapage'.

 _What happens if i cannot be present to the course, and therefore cannot do the online quiz?_

-Failure to submit the quiz on time will result in a zero/20 for that quiz, unless you can demonstrate that it was materially impossible for you to be present to the course.
+Failure to submit the quiz on time will result in a mark of 0/20 for that quiz, unless you can demonstrate that it was materially impossible for you to be present to the course.
 Such documented requestes should be sent to mva.speech.language@gmail.com together with the name and date of the missed quiz.
 The best 5 grades out of the 6 quizzes will be used for the average, giving you the possibility of skipping one quiz.